ecomfe/redux-optimistic-manager/README.md

     import reducer from './reducer';

     export let store = createStore(createOptimisticReducer(reducer));
-    export let transaction = createOptimisticManager(store);
+    export let {postAction, rollback} = createOptimisticManager(store);
     ```

-3. Begin a transaction before your business logic, a transaction simply gives you 4 functions:

-    ```javascript
-    import {transaction} from './store';

-    let {postAction, postOptimisticAction, postExternalAction, rollback} = transaction();
-    ```

-    - `postAction(action)` tells transaction to save a simple action.
-    - `postOptimisticAction(action)` tells transaction to save a optimistic action which should be dismissed back when this transaction rolls back.
-    - `postExternalAction(action)` is to save an action which does not belong to this transaction, this is designed for 3rd-party middlewares.
+    - `postAction(action, [transactionId])` tells transaction to save a action, if `transactionId` is provided then the action is treated as optimistic, `transactionId` can be any unique value except `null` and `undefined`, we recommend using an new object(`{}`) as transaction id.
+The `postAction` function returns whatever you provide as `action` argument.
-    - `rollback()` is to rollback all optimistic actions in this transaction.
+    - `rollback(transactionId, [replay = store.dispatch])` is to rollback all optimistic actions in certain transaction, you can provide an extra `replay` function to `rollback`, all saved actions will be dispatch through `replay` function.

-4. Before you dispatch any action, call `postAction` or `postOptimisticAction` to save it in transaction, you can rollback optimistic ones by calling `rollback()`:
+4. Create a `transactionId` in your business logic, before you dispatch any action, call `postAction` to save it in transaction, you can rollback optimistic ones by calling `rollback(transactionId)`:

     ```javascript
     let newTodo = todo => ({type: 'NEW_TODO', payload: todo});